History of Nauvoo, Illinois: Smith family members in Nauvoo after 1846

 Emma Hale Smith, Joseph's widow, continued to live in Nauvoo with her family after the departure of the majority of the Latter Day Saints.
-In 1860, their son, Joseph Smith III, claimed to receive a revelation to take his place as Prophet/President of a group known as the "Reorganized Church of Jesus Christ of Latter Day Saints".
+In 1860, their son, Joseph Smith III, said he received a revelation to take his place as Prophet/President of a group known as the "Church of Jesus Christ of Latter Day Saints".
 He continued to live in Nauvoo, which functioned as headquarters of this church (now known as the Community of Christ) until 1865.
 In 1866, Smith moved from Nauvoo to Plano, Illinois, where the church's printing house had been established.
 He personally took over the editorship of the Saint's Herald, and Plano became the headquarters of the church.
 In his final years, members of the church began to move to Independence, Missouri, which Smith's father had designated as the "center place" of the "City of Zion".
 Latter Day Saints had wanted to return to this theologically important ground since their expulsion in 1833.

 Icarian period (1849-1856)

 In 1849, Icarians moved to the Nauvoo area to implement a utopian socialist commune based on the ideals of French philosopher Étienne Cabet.
 At its peak, the colony numbered about 500 members, amounting to nearly half the 1850 census population of 1,130.
-Dissension over legal matters and the death of Cabet in 1856 caused some members to leave this parent colony and move on to other Icarian locations in East St. Louis, Illinois, and Iowa and California.
-Descendants of this Icarian colony still live in Hancock and McDonough counties.
-The Icarian historical collection is located at the Western Illinois University library in Macomb.

 In 1851, cholera passed through the area, resulting in the rapid death of more than 50 residents of Nauvoo.
 The disease apparently came to Nauvoo and western Illinois with French Icarian settlers, who had passed through New Orleans.

+Dissension over legal matters led the Icarian community to disband in 1856.
+Cabet and about 175 followers relocated to St. Louis in Nov.
+1856, but Cabet died two days after arriving there.
+Icarians resettled in East St. Louis, Illinois and in Iowa and California, but descendants of this Icarian colony still live in Hancock and McDonough counties.

+The Icarian historical collection is located at the Western Illinois University library in Macomb.